 Submitting Your PaperMythlore is a refereed scholarly journal.
 Mythlore welcomes submissions focusing on the works and scholarship of J.R.R.
 Tolkien, C.S.
 Lewis, and Charles Williams as well as articles on other authors of mythic and mythopoeic literature.
 We invite articles from all critical perspectives.
 All accepted submissions must be recommended by at least one referee; in the case of authors connected with the journal or on the Society's board, a minimum of two recommendations is required.

 All submissions for publication should conform to the MLA Handbook 8th ed.
 (New York: Modern Language Association, 2016), include a list of works cited, and normally should be 5000-10,000 words.
 Reviews of books should be 1000-5000 words.
 Please inquire with the editor before submitting book reviews or shorter "notes."
 Letters are also welcome.
 Submissions should be formatted as Microsoft Word or as plain ASCII text files and submitted through our online editorial management system; you will need to log-in or sign up for an account with SWOSU in order to use the system.
 If you have published with Mythlore in the past, there will be an account under your name; start the log-in process and click on "forgot my password" to set up your password the first time.
-(Refer to the Mythlore Style Sheet for further details.)
+(Refer to the Final Manuscript Preparation Guidelines for further details.)
 Authors may expect a decision regarding publication within three to six months.

 Our author agreement is SPARC Addendum-compliant.
 Authors retain all rights to their submissions, except for the specific rights given to Mythlore for initial publication, future reprints in print or electronic (including online) formats, and distribution to our third party database partners.
 For more details, see also Rights for Authors and the SWOSU Digital Commons.